-For a great less toxic nail polish try the zoya nail polish brand.
+For a great less toxic nail polish try the Zoya nail polish brand.
 They have a great selection and they work amazingly well.

-For a good clean lotion, try Hugo Naturals brand of lotions.
+For a good clean lotion, try Hugo Naturals’ brand of lotions.
 I really like the oatmeal and grapefruit ones.
 The scents are mild so they aren’t overpowering for my chemically sensitive patients.

-Be mindful of your cleaning products as well that usually contain synthetic fragrances.
+Be mindful of your cleaning products as well which usually contain synthetic fragrances.
 I use either a mixture of water and vinegar and have recently tried a new product I like called Nature’s Paradise multi-purpose cleaner.
 To see some of my other suggestions read my blog on cleaning products.